ernestoyoofi/keys-ctrl/README.md

  # Keys Control

 > [!WARNING]
+> Page has been archived, if you want to fork please but not used for bad things

+> [!CAUTION]
 > This script is not used for any place, so make sure this is not done for bad things or harming someone, I as the one who has this repository is not responsible for mistakes that occur

 A script which controls the keyboard and mouse, including movement and what buttons are clicked.